2019 Cricket World Cup final

-The 2019 Cricket World Cup Final was a One Day International cricket match played at Lord's in London, England, on 14 July 2019 to determine the winner of the 2019 Cricket World Cup.
+The 2019 Cricket World Cup Final was a One Day International cricket match played at Lord's in London, on 14 July 2019 to determine the winner of the 2019 Cricket World Cup.
 It was contested by the runners-up from the previous tournament, New Zealand, and the host nation, England.
 It was the fifth time Lord's had hosted the Cricket World Cup Final, the most of any ground.

 The two teams were tied on 241 runs at the end of the match, resulting in a Super Over being played to break the tie.
 On the final ball of New Zealand's Super Over, after equalling the 15 runs England managed in their over, Martin Guptill attempted to score the winning run but was run out by Jason Roy and Jos Buttler, meaning the Super Over was also tied.
 England won on the boundary count-back rule, having scored 26 boundaries to New Zealand's 17, thus becoming Cricket World Cup winners for the first time.